hwh960718/gitskills/README.md

 # gitskills
-create a branch is very quick
+create a branch is very quick & simple